 The Calexico campus is located on an eight-acre city block in the heart of Calexico's civic center along the Mexican border.
-The campus facilities create a pleasing architectural harmony of old and new structures surrounding a spacious central lawn area, the Rollie Carrillo Quad.
-Adjoining the guad, the expanded library, Rodney Auditorium, and John Steppling Art Gallery provide academic and cultural resources for the entire community.
+The campus facilities create an architectural harmony of old and new structures surrounding a central lawn area, the Rollie Carrillo Quad.
+Adjoining the guad, the library, Rodney Auditorium, and John Steppling Art Gallery provide academic and cultural resources for the entire community.
 Other buildings include classroom buildings, the administration building, faculty offices, computer labs, a bookstore, and the Student Union.
 The Brawley campus is a showcase of the latest instructional technologies, including a computer classroom, a video conference classroom, full computer and Internet presentation capabilities in all classrooms, as well as a computer laboratory for students to research and study individually or in groups.
+The Brawley Campus is also home to the Center for Energy Sustainability, which emphasizes excellence in renewable energy research, education, and training through collaborative public and private sector partnerships.

 The library, located at the Calexico site, is designed to facilitate research and to provide a pleasant atmosphere for study.
-The collection is expanding and has more than 110,000 volumes, periodicals, and newspapers which support the curricula offered on the Imperial Valley Campus.
+The collection has more than 110,000 volumes, periodicals, and newspapers which support the curricula offered on the Imperial Valley Campus.
 Services provided include reference assistance, CD ROM databases, personal computers for word processing, full text database, Internet access, interlibrary loans, and photocopying facilities.

 Computer assistance is available in the computer laboratory.
-Both Macintosh and Windows compatible systems, Internet access, and wireless Internet access are also available on campus.
+Both Macintosh and IBM compatible systems and Internet access are also available on campus.